GeoscienceAustralia/dea-notebooks/README.md

 ## Additional information

-**License:** The code in this notebook is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+**License:** All Digital Earth Australia code referenced on this page is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Digital Earth Australia data is licensed under the [Creative Commons by Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 **Contact:** If you need assistance, please post a question on the [Open Data Cube Slack channel](http://slack.opendatacube.org/) or on the [GIS Stack Exchange](https://gis.stackexchange.com/questions/ask?tags=open-data-cube) using the `open-data-cube` tag (you can view previously asked questions [here](https://gis.stackexchange.com/questions/tagged/open-data-cube)).